► Hyundai Kona Electric review

 ► Long-range 64kWh battery tested

 Thing is, has the company missed the boat?
-After all, there's strong opposition out there – not least from internal rivals, the Kia Soul and Kia e-Niro.
+After all, there's stronger opposition out there than ever – not least from internal rivals, the Kia Soul and facelifted Kia e-Niro.
 Aside from that pairing, it also faces the bright new Peugeot e-2008 and rejuvenated Nissan Leaf e+.
 But as you'll see, the Hyundai Kona Electric with 64kWh battery is still a highly competitive EV.

 The best electric cars on sale in the UK today

 Tell us more about the Kona Electric

 Well, it's a story of good and no-so good.
 But mainly good.
 Let's get the humdrum out of the way first – it's basically an electrified version of the Kona SUV sat atop a skateboard lithium ion battery pack and powered by a 201bhp electric motor.
 The good news is that the 64kWh version uses a 7.2kW onboard charger and has a CCS Type 2 connector, so it'll fast charge on a public set-up.
 Hyundai says it'll top up from 0-80% in 54 minutes.